studentcoursera/07_Reg_models/README.md

 which.min(val.errors)
 ```

-## As per this, least error is with 10 variables.
+As per this, least error is with 10 variables.
-## but an error of 5% is acceptable and lesser number of variables is preferable,
+but an error of 5% is acceptable and lesser number of variables is preferable,
-## thus, we will choose, 5 variables - which is around 4.99 error.
+thus, we will choose, 5 variables - which is around 4.99 error.

 ```{r}
 coef(regfit.best, 5)
 ```

-# As I need, 'am' as a predictor,
+As I need, 'am' as a predictor,
-# Lesser the # of variable, it is better, I go with 5 variables.
+Lesser the # of variable, it is better, I go with 5 variables.

-##---So, as per validation set, 5-variable is much preferred
+So, as per validation set, 5-variable is much preferred
-## Finally, run the best subset selection on the full data set, not training now.
+Finally, run the best subset selection on the full data set, not training now.

 ```{r}
 regfit.best <- regsubsets(mpg ~ ., data=data, nvmax = max_col)